arghyan/mbd_2d/README.md

                    Amirouche_ex_kane2.py - Unconstrained Kane's equation from sympy and incorporaating constraints using own code segment.
 2d & e are compared after numerical evaluation of matrices.
 For UNDERSTANDING purpose and COMPARISON of mass matrix and forcing vector.

+anim6.py - animation programme both for example 1 and example 2.
+Rotation and reflection of axes included